Sorry, we're sold out for 2021!

 Our guarantee: if you're dissatisfied with your share or move away, we'll issue a refund on a pro-rated basis.

 YOUR WEEKLY SHARE

 The 2021 CSA season goes from April 6 to November 18, with a 4-week break in August.
 The price of a CSA share is $30 per week.
 You can pay the full amount of your share up-front (which is a big help to the farm) or pay through monthly installments.
-If you can’t afford a CSA share, email us: with community help, we hope to offer some shares on a sliding scale this year.
+If you can’t afford a CSA share, email us: with community help, we're offering some shares on a sliding scale this year.